-I, Thaddeus Mokom Fon, am the individual referred to as T.M.F. in the attached declaration.
-I declare under penalty of perjury under the laws of the United States of America that the foregoing is true and correct.
+I, T am the individual referred to as T.M.F. in the attached declaration.
+I declare under penalty of perjury that the foregoing is true and correct.

 I have authorized my legal counsel in the Heredia Mons litigation to sign on my behalf given the difficulty of arranging visitation and travel in light of the current COVID-19 pandemic.
 I am also foregoing the option to sign documents sent by mail due to the urgency of the COVID-19 situation and due to reasonable fear of destruction of mail or retaliation by officials at this facility.
 If required to do so, I will provide a signature when I am able.